-This probably won’t come as a surprise to you, but we’re not very good at sustainable wrapping paper in the UK.
-In fact, we throw away enough rolls of wrapping paper to circle the globe a staggering nine times every Christmas.
+This likely won’t come as a surprise to you, but we’re not very good at sustainable Christmas wrapping paper in the UK.
+In fact, we apparently throw away enough rolls of wrapping paper to circle the globe a staggering nine times every Christmas.

 There must be a better way.
-And thankfully, there are many better options for beautifully-wrapped presents that look good and do good, from reusable gift wrap to eco-friendly gift bags and many other inventive ideas.
+And thankfully, there are lots of options for beautifully-wrapped presents that look good and also do good, from reusable gift wrap to eco-friendly gift bags and many other inventive ideas.

 So, without further ado, here are some easy eco-friendly Christmas gift wrap options to consider…